Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities

-We test our model by measuring $g_0$ for different probe wavelengths on two exemplary polymer geometries: $\{ t_\text{drum 1} \sim \SI{1.65}{\micro \meter},\, h_\text{drum 1} \sim \SI{9}{\micro \meter} \}$ and $\{ t_\text{drum 2} \sim \SI{1.7}{\micro \meter},\, h_\text{drum 2} \sim \SI{8.8}{\micro \meter} \}$.
+We test our model by measuring $g_0$ for different probe wavelengths on two exemplary polymer geometries: $\{ t_\text{drum 1} \sim \SI{1.2}{\micro \meter},\, h_\text{drum 1} \sim \SI{8.9}{\micro \meter} \}$ and $\{ t_\text{drum 2} \sim \SI{1.15}{\micro \meter},\, h_\text{drum 2} \sim \SI{9.2}{\micro \meter} \}$.
 The calibrated optical cavity frequency noise spectrum $\mathcal{S}_{\nu \nu}(f)$ is measured (see methods) and the fundamental mechanical resonance is used to extract $g_0$ at ambient conditions from its expected effect on the cavity frequency noise via \cite{gorodetksy2010determination}:

 Here, $f = \Omega/2 \pi$ denotes the noise frequency, $\Omega_m$ the mechanical resonance frequency, $\Gamma/2 \pi$ the mechanical linewidth, $k_B$ Boltzmann's constant and $T$ the temperature of the polymer membrane.
 The results are shown in Fig.~\ref{fig:fig02_lambda}~a and c.
 As the probe laser wavelength is scanned, the coupling rate changes through the shift of the cavity intensity on the polymer drum surfaces.
 This corresponds to the diagonal cuts in Fig.~\ref{fig:fig02_lambda}~a across the coupling landscape for the two representative drum geometries (green -- drum $1$, purple -- drum $2$).
-Here, tuning the probe laser wavelength from $\SI{760}{\nano\meter}$ to $\SI{785}{\nano\meter}$ is equivalent to adjusting the geometry by a few $\SI{100}{\nano\meter}$\footnote{$h_\text{drum}$ is chosen to be $\gtrsim \SI{8}{\micro\meter}$ for these geometries, such that tuning over the complete probe laser wavelength-range changes the cavity field node/anti-node positions by at least half of the (material) wavelength.}.
+Here, tuning the probe laser wavelength from $\SI{760}{\nano\meter}$ to $\SI{785}{\nano\meter}$ is equivalent to a few $\SI{100}{\nano\meter}$ variation of the geometry\footnote{$h_\text{drum}$ is chosen to be $\gtrsim \SI{8}{\micro\meter}$ for these geometries, such that tuning over the complete probe laser wavelength-range changes the cavity field node/anti-node positions by at least half of the (material) wavelength.}.
 We find a maximum coupling rate of $|g_0|/2\pi = \SI{33\pm 7}{\kilo\hertz}$ at $\lambda = \SI{772}{\nano\meter}$ (see Fig.~\ref{fig:fig02_lambda}~c for drum 2).
 The sign of $g_0$ in Fig.~\ref{fig:fig02_lambda} is inferred from the fabricated geometry parameters and the expected asymmetry of positive and negative coupling regions.